Uchūsen Sagittarius: Themes

-The show was full of humour but incorporated also very mature themes.
-Many episodes talked about subjects such as: friendship, war in general, danger of nuclear war or nuclear explosion (which is not surprising since Japan was the victim of the Hiroshima and Nagasaki bombings), protection of the environment and of endangered species, slavery (Sebeep was the personal singer of a taxidermist in one episode), alcoholism (there was an adventure in which Toppy had become an alcoholic and abandoned his family), pirates, virtual reality (in one adventure there was a complete world which was an illusion entirely controlled by a computer),etc.
+The show was full of humor, but it also incorporated dark and mature themes.
+Many episodes talked about subjects such as: friendship, war in general, the danger of nuclear warfare or nuclear explosion (Japan was the victim of the atomic bombings of Hiroshima and Nagasaki), protection of the environment and of endangered species, slavery (Sebeep was the personal singer of a taxidermist in one episode), alcoholism (there was an adventure in which Tope had become an alcoholic and abandoned his family), pirates, virtual reality (in one adventure there was a complete world which was an illusion entirely controlled by a computer). the series also doesn't shy away from the harsh reality of adult life as it tackles themes of financial stability, the work force, work culture (which could be seen as a critique to the Japanese work culture.)

 Characters

 Main characters

 Toppy is the leader of the group.
 He is a young father with a wife and a baby daughter.
-He is usually the one who devises the strategy and tell the others what they should do.
+He is usually the group's strategist and gives instructions to his crew.
 He is sometimes in conflict with Rana.
 In the beginning of the series he was a pilot employed by a spatial agency.
 The "Sagittarius", which is the spatial ship in which the heroes travel through space, comes from that agency.
+In the comics, his name is Tope.

 He resembles an anthropomorphic green frog.
 He is married to an obese woman.
 He has seven children who love him dearly.
 When unemployed by the Sagittarius crew, he has difficulty to find a job he likes, often forced to work in bad conditions in factories, waiting for the next travel with the Sagittarius.
 He is the most aggressive of the group and has a short temper.
 He also likes to flirt with women.
 He adores lasagna.

 A giant yellow guy, he is the taller of the group.
 After Toppy he is the most wise member of the crew.
-He is a scientist and knows a lot about subjects such as chemistry, botany, among other things.
-He is completely in love with Professor Anne though there are not married during the most part of the show.
+He is a scientist and knows a lot about subjects such as chemistry and botany.
+He is completely in love with Professor Anne, though they are not married during the most part of the show.
 Rana has a tendency to irritate him.
 Giraffe and Toppy are really the brains of the team and as such their role in the show is crucial.

 An anthropomorphic plant which resembles a cactus.
-Seebeep was found by Toppy, Rana and Giraffe on a planet in one of their adventures and he became a member of the team.
+Sebeep was found by Toppy, Rana and Giraffe on a planet in one of their adventures and he became a member of the team.
 Sebeep is always happy and smiling.
-He is always seen with a guitar attached on his back.
-He likes to sing and dance.
-Many times during the series he takes his guitar and sing a song.
+He is the group's guitarist and singer, always seen with a guitar attached on his back.
+He likes to both sing and dance.
 The episodes in which Sebeep is the star are very emotional episodes and almost always involve singing at some point.

 A scientist, Professor Anne is the most regularly seen woman in the show.
 She has pink hair and her face resembles Toppy's a lot.
-She loves Giraffe, although she sometimes appear rude to him.
+She loves Giraffe, although she sometimes reacts with rudeness to him.